-The Office of Equal Opportunity & Access is responsible for responding to reports of Discriminatory Misconduct under this Policy.
-Upon receipt of a report, Complainants are offered support resources and the opportunity to meet with an investigator.
+The Office of Equal Opportunity & Access is responsible for responding to reports of Prohibited Conduct under this Policy.
+Upon receipt of a report alleging discrimination, harassment or retaliation, complainants are offered support resources and the opportunity to meet with an investigator.
 Following that interview, the investigator determines whether the allegations, if substantiated, would constitute a policy violation.
-If so, a formal complaint is drafted and the Respondent is provided notice that an investigation has been initiated, offered support resources, and offered an interview.
+If so, a formal complaint is drafted and the respondent is provided notice that an investigation has been initiated, offered support resources, and offered an interview.
 During the investigation, witnesses for both parties are interviewed, and documents such as emails, text messages, photographs, and other documentary evidence are also gathered.
 The parties will have an opportunity to review and respond to the evidence.

-Determinations of whether or not a violation of this Policy has occurred are based on a preponderance of the evidence standard, and Respondents are presumed not responsible.
+Determinations of whether or not a violation of this Policy has occurred are based on a preponderance of the evidence standard, and respondents are presumed not responsible.
 Following the decision of whether the Policy has been violated, parties are afforded applicable appeal or grievance rights.
 Operative procedures are set forth in the Standard Operating Procedures for student cases and the Employee Formal Process for employee cases.
 Links to procedures for resolving student and employee formal complaints are available at the end of this Policy.

-4. Request by Complainant that the University not Investigate
+d.
+Request by Complainant that the University not Investigate